4digitmwc/media-centre-articles/readme.md

 You will see many repositories, but the one we're going to use to write the articles is [media-centre-articles](https://github.com/4digitmwc/media-centre-articles).

 Create a separate branch by selecting at the branch icon.
-The branch name must be in format `yourname/<updates>` (example below)
+The branch name must be in format `yourname/<updates>` (example below).

 ![](https://cdn.discordapp.com/attachments/546525809440194560/1009835163632545915/unknown.png)